openhab/org.openhab.binding.zwave/doc/monoprice/wallsocket_0_0.md

 ### Parameter 27: Indicator Modes

-LED in the device will indicate the state of load After smart plug is included into a Z-Wave network, the LED in the device will indicate the state of load.
+LED in the device will indicate the state of load

-0 - The LED will follow the status (on/off) of its load.

-1 - When the state of Switch’s load changed, The LED will follow the status (on/off) of its load, but the red LED will turn off after 5 seconds if there is not any switch action.
+<p&gtAfter smart plug is included into a Z-Wave network, the LED in the device will indicate the state of load.</p&gt <p&gt0 - The LED will follow the status (on/off) of its load.</p&gt <p&gt1 - When the state of Switch’s load changed, The LED will follow the status (on/off) of its load, but the red LED will turn off after 5 seconds if there is not any switch action.</p&gt
 Values in the range 0 to 1 may be set.

 The manufacturer defined default value is ```0```.